cavra/RDBMS/README.md

 ## Project Summary

 **RDBMS** is the second programming assignment for CSCE 315 at Texas A&M, compromising of 3 parts: an engine, a parser, and an interactive system.
 See the DesignDocuments.pdf in the design_documents directory for detailed designs.
 Compare the development log below with the commit history for a detailed list of our meetings and productivity.
+[Here](http://ecologylab.net/courses/studio/assignments/team1.html) are the guidelines for the project.

 ## Members
 Jason Alonzo<br>